ale-sanchez-g/villain/README.md

-# villain
+# Villain

-covid19 the villain
+The purpose of the villain API is to provide users and score functionality.
+The API is run on nodejs express and connects to an ElephantSQL postgress DB.

 ## Requirements

 - node 10x or above
+- postgres
+- ElephantSQL postgress account
+- Heroku account
-- docker
+- Shippable account

 ## Get started